 Denmark Hill Conservation Reserve

 Once you descend the walking tracks amid huge native trees at Denmark Hill, you completely forget that you’re in the city.
 It’s a popular place for bird watchers, with owls, kookaburras, wrens, finches and others making their homes in the reserve.
 There have been 54 different recorded species found here including Australian king parrots, rainbow lorikeets, pale-headed rosellas and more.
 You have a choice of walking circuits that range from 200 to 800 metres.
-It’s a relaxing walk down to the picnic area where you venture into Triassic Park, complete with a Stegosaurus structure protecting the dinosaur footprints and fossil displays that have been found there.
+It’s a relaxing walk down to the picnic area where you will find a children’s play area, picnic tables and BBQs.

 Castle Hill Blackstone Reserve